ZoomInfo

-What are Account-Based Selling Tools?
+What Are Account-Based Selling Tools?

 Core capabilities include:

-• Account intelligence: Deep company data including firmographics, technographics, and organizational charts
+• Account intelligence: Deep company data including firmographics, technographics, and organizational charts that reveal buying committee structure

-• Contact discovery: Tools to identify and map buying committee members across departments
+• Contact discovery: Tools to identify and map buying committee members across departments for multi-threaded engagement

-• Multi-channel orchestration: Coordinated outreach across email, phone, social, and advertising
+• Multi-channel orchestration: Coordinated outreach across email, phone, social, and advertising to surround target accounts

-• Pipeline analytics: Account-level reporting that tracks engagement and deal progression
+• Pipeline analytics: Account-level reporting that tracks engagement and deal progression across the entire sales cycle

 Here's what changes when you implement an account-based approach: